Naheemah-babs/Naheemah-babs/README.md

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a beginner data scientist and full stack developer...

 ## 🔗 Links